UEFA Nations League: Support

 UEFA devised the tournament as a means to eliminate international friendlies – an aim that has been shared by many football clubs and supporters, with the regular football season being interrupted with non-competitive international matches as part of the FIFA International Match Calendar.
+Furthermore, it gives many countries who have not qualified for a major tournament a fighting chance.

 In February 2012, it was agreed between UEFA and the European Club Association (ECA) that the international friendly schedule would be reduced from 12 to 9 matches a year with the August round of international friendlies in the UEFA confederation abolished from 2015.
 The aspiration to eliminate friendlies in favour of a more competitive tournament has been both welcomed and criticised by many football commentators.

 Criticism

 The format has been criticised for allowing weaker teams to qualify through the Nations League to compete in the European Championship finals, instead of qualifying through the standard qualification process.
 However, once the tournament began in 2018, it got applause for "very high-level matches" and impressive turnouts in the initial round of fixtures.

+Criticism of the Nations League resurfaced in 2022 when major footballers like Kevin de Bruyne and Virgil van Dijk condemned the Nations League as "unimportant" and only existing to glorify some friendlies as well as questioning the calendar due to possibility of injuries.
+Their stance is also shared by Jürgen Klopp, who called it "ridiculous".
+Croatia international Luka Modrić sparked even wider debate by criticising UEFA for making players play Nations League games so soon after the end of the season.

 Influence

 Shortly after the foundation of the UEFA Nations League, CONCACAF, inspired by its success, announced that a similar competition format, the CONCACAF Nations League, would be established.
 The first edition was played in 2018.
-Also inspired by the recent success of the Nations League, the AFC had begun to formalise a similar competition, planned to begin in 2021 before being stalled due to the effect of the COVID-19 pandemic.
+Also inspired by the recent success of the Nations League, the AFC had begun to formalise a similar competition, planned to begin in 2021 before being stalled due to the effect of the COVID-19.

+Awards

+Player of the Tournament and Goal of the Tournament awards are presented for players' performances in the UEFA Nations League Finals.